GauravChinavle/loopback3-img-process/README.md

 # Image processing app using Loopback 3.x and Async module

 ### Description
-This project proccess as following :
+This project processes as following :
 - Uploads image through _multer_
 - Check if that file exists
 - Checks if that file is Image using _is-image_